Quad Cities, Illinois, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to pick the right kind.
-Many adapters on sale are just plugs and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you pick the right type.
+Many adapters available online are just plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+This one is sufficent for most countries.

 • Airplane phone mount